- Tech, OC'ing, SEO and more

 AMD Overclocking Terminology FAQ

 This Terminology FAQ will cover some of the basics when overclocking AMD based CPU's from the Ryzen series.
 This covers the Zen, Zen+ and Zen 2 architectures and all products stemming from those architectures.
 Going over some of the basics of BIOS settings and what a function is or why it should be turned on or off and under what condition(s).
-These settings will vary from motherboard and CPU as well as the degree at which they can set in the BIOS.
+These settings will vary from motherboard and CPU as well as the degree to which they can be set in the BIOS.

 VRM stands for Voltage Regulator Module and is located close to the CPU socket to provide a reliable and clean power supply.
 The VRM regulates the power from the PSU.
 In overclocking you modify BIOS settings to instruct the VRM for increased performance at the expense of increased heat output.
 Motherboards for overclocking come with a high-quality VRM that uses better components.
 But a VRM always consists of MOSFET's, Chokes, Capacitors, and a PWM Controller.
 The IC(Integrated Circuit)is there to control and regulate those components.